Medical Billing and Coding – 2 Separate Fields

 A Medical Biller is trained in the accounting of the patient’s monetary obligations, whether this be via personal payment or payment from insurance.
 A Medical Billing Course Program usually takes approximately 4-6 weeks to complete.
 The tool of the trade is the Practice Management / Medical Billing Software Program.
 To be properly trained as a Medical Biller, learning and using a Practice Management / Medical Billing Software Program is vital.

 Any Medical Billing Course that does not provide Practice Management / Medical Billing Software training is seriously lacking in their ability to accurately train the Medical Billing Student.

 Medical Billing Course.com not only provides its students with Practice Management / Medical Billing Software training, it also provides hands-on use of a live, fully functional Practice Management / Medical Billing Software Program in the course curriculum.

 Medical Coding is the process of taking long hand notes and documentation and transferring these into codes.
 The notes with regard to the diagnosis of a patient are transferred to an ICD (International Classification of Diseases) code.
 The notes with regard to the procedures rendered on a patient are transferred to a CPT (Current Procedural Technology) code.

 A Medical Coder is trained in Medical Terminology, Anatomy, Physiology and Biology.
 The tools of the trade is the ICD and CPT Coding structure.
 A Medical Coding Course can take up to 2 years or longer to complete.

-So as you can see, these fields are not one in the same and are actually very different and should not be included in the same course, period.
-Many people have wasted thousands of dollars on “Medical Billing & Coding Courses” from Diploma Mills.
+So as you can see, Medical Billing and Coding are not one in the same and are actually very different and should not be included in the same course, period.
+Many people have wasted thousands of dollars on “Medical Billing and Coding Courses” from Diploma Mills.
 Just don’t do it.